 Learning and teaching

-The grade for each module is assessed through coursework, which counts for 20 per cent of the final marks, along with a written exam in May for each course unit which counts for 80 per cent.
+The grade for each module is assessed through coursework, along with a written exam in May for each course unit.

 The 10,000 word dissertation written over the summer counts for four modules (60 credits).

 Tuition fees for Home and EU students2019/20 Academic Year

 Part-time study is not available for this course